 How to Spend One Day in Helsinki – A 24 Hour Itinerary

-Have you been to Tallinn, Helsinki or Saint Petersburg – what are our plans missing?
+Have you been to Tallinn, Helsinki or Saint Petersburg – what are our Baltic travel itinerary is missing?
 Leave a comment and let us know what to check out!